 As a BACP Senior Accredited Supervisor, I provide individual and pair/group supervision for counsellors, therapists and other 'people practitioners' seeking a committed, collaborative and creative approach to supporting and developing their therapeutic work with clients.

-A large part of my current practice is supervising trainee counsellors as well as counsellors working in schools and the public health sector.
+A large part of my current practice is supervising trainee counsellors as well as counsellors working in schools, colleges and public health.
 I also supervise established independent therapists working with a range of psychological models and theoretical orientations.

 Contact me at any time to discuss your requirements for supervision of your professional work - if I'm not able to help you directly I might know someone who can.

 Registered and accredited members are listed on the BACP Register, which shows that they have demonstrated BACP’s recommended standards for training, proficiency and ethical practice.
 The BACP Register was the first register of psychological therapists to be accredited by the Professional Standards Authority (PSA).

 Accredited and senior accredited membership are voluntary categories for members who choose to undertake a rigorous application and assessment process to demonstrate additional standards around practice, training and supervision.

 Individual members will have completed an appropriate counselling or psychotherapy course and started to practise, but they won’t appear on the BACP Register until they've demonstrated that they meet the standards for registration.
 Student members are still in the process of completing their training.

 All members are bound by the BACP Ethical Framework and a Professional Conduct Procedure.

 Accredited register membership

 This therapist has indicated that they belong to an Accredited Register.